Sonia Orwell: Early life

 Brownell was born on 25 August 1918 at Mesra Thaua, in Ranchi, British India, the daughter of Charles Neville Brownell (1882–1918), a Calcutta freight broker, and Beatrice Edith Binning (1890–1959).
 Her father died in a suspected suicide when she was four months old.
-On 5 January 1920 her mother married Edgar Geoffrey Dixon (1880–1953), a chartered accountant, who was an alcoholic.
-His drinking ruined his career in Calcutta and when the family returned to England in 1927, the marriage broke up.
-Brownell had a sister named Bay and a younger half-brother named Michael.
+Her older sister, Beatrice (known as Bay) was deeply affected by the loss at the age of four.
+Following his burial in Calcutta, the family sailed back to England to be with their relations.
+On 5 January 1920, her mother married Edgar Geoffrey Dixon (1880–1953), a chartered accountant.
+The family returned to Calcutta, where they lived at 1 Old Ballygunge Road, Mayfair.
+A younger half brother, Michael, was born in 1921.

+Brownell was raised as a Roman Catholic and at the age of six was sent to boarding school from 1 September 1924 at the Sacred Heart Convent in Roehampton, London (now part of Roehampton University), which she despised.
+She hated the nuns who ran the school, felt deeply lonely, and was held in contempt by other students.
+By 1924, Dixon's alcoholism made him abusive and put a strain on the family.
+Brownell was taken out of boarding school.
+In 1927, Dixon's drinking ruined his career when he was thrown out of the Calcutta Club and had to resign.
+The family moved to Liverpool, England and Brownell was sent back to boarding school.
+In 1930, Bay left school and the marriage broke up.
 Her mother earned money by managing boarding houses.
-Brownell was raised as a Roman Catholic and sent from 1927 to 1935 to boarding school at the Sacred Heart Convent in Roehampton, London (now part of Roehampton University), which she despised.
-She hated the nuns that ran the school, felt deeply lonely, and was held in contempt by other students.

-At the age of 17, Brownell was involved in a tragic accident, while staying with a family in Neuchâtel, Switzerland.
-She had gone sailing with three acquaintances when the boat overturned.
-The other young people were unable to swim.
-Brownell attempted to save a boy, but he struggled and pulled her down with him, so that she was unable to save him.
+She left school in the summer of 1935, after winning a school leaver's prize for an essay she wrote titled "Man is a Builder".
+Her mother sent her, at the age of 17, to Neuchâtel, Switzerland to take courses at the college in French literature and language.
+There Brownell was involved in a tragic accident, while staying with a Protestant pastor and his daughter, Madeleine.
+She went sailing with Madeleine and two Swiss boys when the boat overturned due to a squall.
+The other teenagers were unable to swim and drowned.
+Brownell attempted to save the remaining boy, but he struggled and pulled her down with him, so that she had to struggle free and was unable to save him.
 Afterwards she blamed herself for his death, telling her half-brother, Michael, that she had held him under the water.
 In the summer of 1936, she returned to London, due to being affected by the tragedy.